Fukaura: Climate

-The town has a cold humid continental climate (Köppen Dfb) characterized by warm short summers and long cold winters with heavy snowfall.
+The town has a hot humid continental climate (Köppen Dfa) bordering on humid subtropical climate (Cfa) characterized by warm short summers and long cold winters with heavy snowfall.
 The average annual temperature in Fukaura is 7.4 °C. The average annual rainfall is 1604 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 20.9 °C, and lowest in January, at around -4.7 °C.
+The temperatures are highest on average in August, at around 23.2 °C, and lowest in January, at around 0.0 °C.

 Demographics

 Per Japanese census data, the population of Fukaura peaked at around the year 1960 and has decreased by more than half over the past 60 years.
 It is now considerably less than it was a century ago.

 History

 The area around Fukaura was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
 It became a village in Nishitsugaru District with the establishment of the modern municipalities system on April 1, 1889, and was elevated to town status on April 1, 1926.
 On July 29, 1955, Fukura annexed the neighboring village of Otose.
 On March 31, 2005, it was merged with the neighboring village of Iwasaki.